a00908270/masterthesis/thesis.md

 ## Problem Statement

 Getting started with machine learning and in particular with neural networks is not a trivial task.
 It is a complex field with a high entry barrier and most often requires programming skills and expertise in neural network frameworks.
-In most cases a complex setup is needed to train and evaluate networks, which is both a processor- and memory-intense job.
+In most cases a complex setup is needed to train and evaluate networks, which is both, a processor- and memory-intense job.
 With cloud computing getting more and more affordable and powerful, it makes sense to shift these tasks into the cloud.
 There are already existing cloud platforms for machine learning, but to my present research all of them do not fulfil at least one of the following criteria:

 * platform is open-source
 * no programming skills required to define and train a neural network model